|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The scope of the technical education deficiency is evident in the present Ontario Long Term Energy Plan.
 This plan fails to adequately address use of available non-fossil electricity for displacement of fossil fuels.

-The scope of this educational deficiency is further evident in the high level nuclear waste disposal plan currently advocated by the federally regulated Nuclear Waste Management Organization (NWMO).
+The scope of this education deficiency is further evident in the high level nuclear waste disposal plan currently advocated by the federally regulated Nuclear Waste Management Organization (NWMO).
 The problem is further evident in the low and intermediate level waste disposal plan currently advocated by Ontario Power Generation (OPG).
-Neither of these plans contemplate recycling of nuclear fuel or other neutron activated materials.
-Neither of these plans address the constraints of fossil fuel displacement sufficient to prevent themal runaway.
+None of these plans contemplate recycling of nuclear fuel or other neutron activated materials.
+None of these plans address the constraints of fossil fuel displacement sufficient to prevent themal runaway.

 The present NWMO and OPG nuclear waste disposal plans completely fail to address the amount of nuclear power required to displace fossil fuels.
 As a result the NWMO and OPG conclusions relating to future nuclear generation capacity, future nuclear fuel requirements, future nuclear reactor types and future nuclear waste disposal methodology are completely wrong.
 The NWMO is directed by "perceived public opinion" instead of by realistic engineering and science.
 The OPG plan is driven by "political expediency" rather than by good engineering.